 - The Department of Veterans Affairs (VA) does not recognize service at K2 as exposure to any of the listed toxins; thus, there are no presumptive conditions or a concession of exposure for these veterans.
-However, in April 2020, the VA confirmed it will study health trends among the thousands exposed. - In July 2020, DOD shared documents with Congress that revealed the Pentagon knew troops were exposed to toxic hazards at K2, yet the VA does not recognize exposures at K2.
-Subsequently, thousands of veterans do not qualify for VA health care and experience significant difficulties in establishing service connection for diseases potentially related to the exposures. - In the PACT Act, enacted into law in August 2022, veterans who served at K2 are now considered to be exposed to burn pits/particulate matter.
+However, in April 2020, the VA confirmed it will study health trends among the thousands exposed. - In July 2020, DoD shared documents with Congress that revealed the Pentagon knew troops were exposed to toxic hazards at K2, yet the VA does not recognize exposures at K2.
+Subsequently, thousands of veterans do not qualify for VA health care and experience significant difficulties in establishing service connection for diseases potentially related to the exposures. - In the Sergeant First Class Heath Robinson Honoring our Promise to Address Comprehensive Toxics (PACT) Act., enacted into law in August 2022, veterans who served at K2 are now considered to be exposed to burn pits/particulate matter.
 This includes health care and presumptive benefits.
 However, all of the toxic exposures specific to K2 are still not recognized by the VA or part of the PACT Act.